svdo-science/svdoscience.com/src/posts/2020-10-31/semantic-release.md

 ```
 The only difference here is that I've included the rest of the workflow definition at the top (you cannot just create a file with steps, but I imagine if you're here, you likely already know that).

 But more importantly, I added the `with` keyword with the `extra_plugins` to list the non-default plugins I've configured in the `.releaserc.json`.
+You'll also notice that `conventional-changelog-eslint` is listed in the extra_plugins.
+This is needed because I've used the `eslint` preset for a couple of the plugins, which defines the `releaseRules` we can use.

 This is a feature of the *Semantic Release Action* GitHub Action.